-Most listings are in the $30's per square foot per year.
-The Lloyd District submarket is going through a decrease in rates.
-In the last 3 months, the median rate decreased $11 per sqft per year.
-That's a 26% decrease in rent.
+Most listings are in the $40's per square foot per year.
+The Lloyd District region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $1 per sqft per year.
+That's a 3% increase in rent.

-Compared to the rest of the Greater Portland market, the Lloyd District submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Greater Portland market, the Lloyd District submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 2 listings have come on the market, which means new listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 69 listings have come on the market, so you'll want to check back regularly for new listings.
+About 7% of the available space in the Lloyd District are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,770 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are approximately 6 stories.
-Most buildings in this area were built in 1971 and are Class A.
+Even though the median size is 4,270 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are approximately 6 stories.
+Most buildings in this market were built in 1971 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
-Health care is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Lloyd District folk.
+A large portion of this region is residential, but there's plenty of office_space.
+Health care is the dominant industry in this area.
+Commute by bike is the most popular way to get to work amongst Lloyd District occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Lloyd District.